 Students have been able to enroll in a bachelor’s program in Economics at the Department of Economics since 2006.
 The program lasts for six semesters and replaces the former German Diplom program.
 The Department introduced a master's program in Economics in 2009, which now has three different tracks of study.
 It also offers a three-year, structured doctoral program, which is completed at the Graduate School of Economic and Social Sciences.
 Upon completion, the title Dr. rer. pol. is conferred.

-In the fall semester of 2020/2021, there are 738 students enrolled in the bachelor's program in Economics, and 217 students in the master's program.
-In addition, 70 students of other programs are enrolled in Economics as a minor subject.
+In the fall semester of 2020/2021, there were 738 students enrolled in the bachelor's program in Economics, and 217 students in the master's program.
+In addition, 70 students of other programs were enrolled in Economics as a minor subject.

 A thorough education in economic theories, the introduction of empirical methods at an early stage, the combination of theory and practical experiences, and an exceptionally broad range of elective modules are all typical for the bachelor’s program in Economics in Mannheim.
 The Department also gives its students as much freedom as possible when creating their course schedules, and enables them to benefit from its close international ties.

 The outstanding quality of the Economics programs at the University of Mannheim has been confirmed by national and international rankings on several occasions.